Seattle Schools Offering Management Courses

 Emergency Management Programs

 ECC developed a certificate and transfer degree program in emergency management due to the increasing demand for professionals in this field.
-The certificate program requires 44 credit hours, and the transfer program a minimum of 95.
-Classes provide training in emergency planning, hazard and disaster response, data mapping, resource management, and emergency information management.
+The certificate program requires 32 credit hours, and the transfer program a minimum of 95.
+Classes provide training in emergency planning, hazard and disaster response, data mapping, industrial security, and incident command system.
 An internship is required for both programs.

 Hospitality and Tourism Management Program